andersennl/case-switch/README.md

 Atom editor package to change variable/method names from hyphen- to snake- to camelCase and back again.

 # Functionality
+There are three ways to convert your selected text.

 ## Direct conversion
+You can let Atom decide on what case you've selected and just say what you want to have in the end.
+`cmd-c cmd-c` switch to camelCase
+`cmd-c cmd-s` switch to snake_case
+`cmd-c cmd-h` switch to hyphen-case

+## From-to conversion
 You can use (and bind) the following switches to directly change the case of a selected text.
-* hypen-case to snake_case
+* hyphen-case to snake_case
-* hypen-case to camelCase
+* hyphen-case to camelCase
-* snake_case to hypen-case
+* snake_case to hyphen-case
 * snake_case to camelCase
-* camelCase to hypen-case
+* camelCase to hyphen-case
 * camelCase to snake_case

-I didn't add default keybindings as there are just too many direct commands.

 ## Toggling through cases
 You can toggle through the cases for a selected text.
-(Default: `option-cmd-c` on OS X)
+(Default: `cmd-c cmd-t` on OS X)

 # Roadmap
 * convert multiple selections at once